gokcehan/lf/doc.md

 ## shell-wait (modal) (default `!`)

-Read a shell command to execute and wait for a key press in the end.
+Read a shell command to execute and wait for a key press at the end.

 ## shell-async (modal) (default `&`)